ying-tang/help-documentation/_drafts/alternative_method_for_volume_encryption.md

 sudo cryptsetup close data
 {% endhighlight %}

-From here on you can detach/attach the volume to other Ubuntu VMs (providing they have `cryptsetup` installed).
-However, you only need to open the volume (Step 10), mount the volume (Step 12) and then, as needed, unmount and close (Step 14).
+From here on, you can detach/attach the volume to other Ubuntu VMs, if they have `cryptsetup` installed.
+You only need to open the volume (Step 10), mount the volume (Step 12) and then, as needed, unmount and close (Step 14).